-The pre-planned delivery point will be located 50 meters west of State Highway 4 and the Whiskey Slough Road intersection.
-See Annex A for locations of pre-planned delivery point, locations of District supplies, and District supply staging areas and points.
+The pre-planned delivery point will be located 50 meters west of Interstate 5 and Woodbridge Road Intersection.
+See Annex A - for locations of pre-planned delivery point, locations of District supplies, and District supply staging areas and points.

 6.5 Finance and Administration